Electricity

 Mini Bulb Sockets/Holders

-ELEC.15 brass - no base $1.00 each
+ELEC.15 metal socket only - no "base" $1.00 each

 "Classic" bulb holder $1.50 each (Usually either black or white plastic.
 Sorry, no colour choice.
 It depends on what our supplier sends us.)

-blue base $1.50 each
+ELEC.94 blue base $1.50 each

 Mini DC Buzzer